D‑Ribose Gummies: Manufacturing Realities You Need to Know

 Packaging Is Part of the Process

-• Too much headspace in bottles can amplify clumping and tack if humidity isn’t controlled.
+Too much headspace in bottles amplifies clumping and tack if humidity isn't controlled.
+Insufficient moisture barrier in pouches accelerates texture drift.
+Warm distribution speeds up color and flavor drift in reactive sugar systems.

 Make packaging decisions using data (including MVTR considerations) and validate performance with stability protocols that include temperature cycling, not only static conditions.